-Check out these fall garden crops, and you won’t have to feel down about the summer growing season now over.
+Check out these fall garden crops, and you won't have to feel down about the summer growing season coming to an end.
 In fact, it has just begun for these fall garden crops waiting to be planted.
 Satisfy your gardening fix for an extended garden season with these cool-season crops!

 Fall Garden Crops To Extend Your Growing Season

 Lettuce grows perfectly in cool temperatures, specifically in between 68-72 °F. In about 10 weeks, lettuce will be ready for harvest and for your health-food pleasures.